Skip to Content

 Research

-Quantum or Bohmian trajectories.
 The time-dependent Schrodinger equation can be recast in terms of the wavefunction amplitude and phase associated with the trajectories evolving in time according to Hamilton's equations of motion.
 All quantum effects are expressed through the action of quantum potential dependent on the amplitude and its derivatives, acting on a trajectory in addition to the external "classical'' potential.
 For general problems, the exact determination of the quantum potential is at least as difficult as the solution of the standard Schrodinger equation.
-We develop global approximations to the quantum potential (appropriate for heavy particles such as nuclei) which capture dominant quantum effects, such as zero-point energy, tunneling, wavepacket bifurcation, in a computationally efficient manner.
-Long-time (picoseconds) zero-point energy description is of special importance in condensed phase (system interacting with the environment).
-High-dimensional parallel quantum trajectory code with on-the-fly force calculations (DFTB) is being developed and applied to study proton transfer in material (Fig. 1) and biological environments (Fig. 2).
+We develop global approximations to the quantum potential which capture the nuclear quantum effects (the zero-point energy, tunneling) in a computationally efficient manner.
+Our high-dimensional quantum trajectory code with on-the-fly force calculations has been applied to study the proton transfer in material (Fig. 1) and biological environments.
+We are also developing exact quantum methods such as the Quantum-Trajectory guided Adaptable Gaussian (QTAG) bases (Fig. 2), and the Factorized electron-nuclear dynamics (FENDy).

-The role of Nuclear Quantum Effect on properties of materials.
-Recent experiments show that small effects in the changes in the zero-point energy of OH and OD affects properties of large molecular systems such as crystallization properties of P3HT this films (Fig. 3), photovoltaic properties of P3HT/CPBM blend developed for the solar cell applications (Fig. 4), the proton conductance through atomically thin films of graphene, hexagonal boron nitride and others.
-We explore these effects using the tools of computational chemistry and our the quantum dynamics methodology developed in the group.
+Recent experiments show that small effects in the changes in the zero-point energy of OH and OD affects properties of large molecular systems such as crystallization properties of P3HT this films (Fig. 3), photovoltaic properties of P3HT/CPBM blend developed for the solar cell applications, the proton conductance through atomically thin films of graphene, hexagonal boron nitride and others.
+We are working closely with experimental groups, i.e. the Shustova, L. Shimizu and C. Tang groups at USC, and the Makris group at NC State University, investigating the properties of complex molecular systems (Fig. 4) and mechanisms of the charge, energy, hydrogen (Fig. 5) and hydroxide transfer in complex molecular environments using chemical theory, computations and machine learning.

 Challenge the conventional.
 Create the exceptional.
 No Limits.